-The Center for Molecular Discovery at Boston University (BU-CMD) is an integrated infrastructure for the discovery of new small molecule chemical probes, therapeutic leads, and therapeutic target pathways.
+The Boston University Center for Molecular Discovery (BU-CMD) is an integrated infrastructure for the discovery of new small molecule chemical probes, therapeutic leads, and therapeutic target pathways.

 The operations of BU-CMD consist of synthetic chemistry, high-throughput screening and biology (HTS), medicinal chemistry, and translational investigations.

-The BU-CMD will build upon the foundation developed over the past twelve years by the Center for Chemical Methodology and Library Development at Boston University (CMLD-BU).
+The BU-CMD builds upon the foundation originally established by the Center for Chemical Methodology and Library Development at Boston University (CMLD-BU).

 to use as research tools in collaborative efforts.